On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Theoretical Properties of Bayesian GMM Model Selection

 Assumption 6 assumes that the positive definite weighting matrix $\V_n$ is a consistent estimator of the covariance matrix of $g(D,\theta)$ at $\theta_0$, similar to the preliminary estimator of the optimal weighting matrix used in the two step GMM estimation.
 Although this consistency of $\V_n$ to $\V$ is not required for the model selection consistency, it is necessary for the valid posterior inference such as posterior credible sets.
 Essentially $\V_n$ needs to satisfy the generalized information inequality (\citealt{ch03}), such that the LIL asymptotically satisfies the second Bartlett identity as a true likelihood function does.
-Note that when $p$ is of the order in Assumption 2, such consistent estimator $\V_n$ usually exists for all our motivating examples.
+Such consistent estimator $\V_n$ usually exists for all our motivating examples.\\